johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 From a rhetorical point of view, a good argument is one that is convincing.
 But how can this be measured?

-In this essay, we present an account of argumentation as the exchange of information between Bayesian rational agents.
-The basic idea of the Bayesian view of probability is that probabilities represent subjective degrees of belief.
-So if we know the beliefs of some rational "subject", we can precisely define and measure various concepts relating to the strength or quality of an argument in the mind of the subject.
+In this series of essays, we present a model of argumentation as the exchange of information between Bayesian rational agents.
+The  subjective beliefs of Bayesian agents are modeled as probabilities, and the agent updates their beliefs on learning new information according to well-defined rules.
+So if we know the probabilities representing the beliefs of some rational "subject", we can precisely define and measure how an argument effects the beliefs of the subject.
 In other words we can objectively measure an arguments' subjective qualities.

-Economists and data scientists increasingly use the Bayesian rational agent as a model of human behavior.
-Like all models it is imperfect, but it has the advantage of being well defined.
-Building clear terminology on top of a clear model helps clarify our thinking and sharpen our intuition about what argument actually is.
+This essay provides concrete definitions for the concepts of **relevance**, **informativeness**, **persuasiveness**, **sufficiency**, and **necessity**, and show how to calculate these given a probability measure of the beliefs of the subject.

 <!--